elementor/elementor-developers-docs/src/widgets/widget-settings.md

 # Widget Settings

-Before the [widget rendering](./widget-rendering) function start generating the final HTML, it needs to retrieve the data from the controls.
+Before the [widget rendering](./widget-rendering) function starts generating the final HTML, it needs to retrieve data from the controls.

 In Elementor terminology, "*Widget Settings*" is all the "*User Data*" retrieved from the widget controls.

 ## Retrieving JS Settings

-With JS templates we don’t really need to retrieve the data using a special function, it's done by Elementor for us.
-The data from the controls stored in `settings` variable.
+With JS templates we don’t need to retrieve the data using a special function, it's done by Elementor for us.
+Data from the controls is stored in the `settings` variable.

 ```php
 <?php